Last Updated on January 24, 2023 by Dee

 I’ve found that painting digitally on my phone using my finger gives me a sense of what to expect.

-It might not be very precise in terms of brush size or shape, but it’s a good way to start.
+It might not be very precise in brush size or shape, but it’s a good way to start.

-I hope these digital painting tips have helped you start your own digital art-making!
+I hope these digital painting tips have helped you start your digital art-making!